jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

   - How many times have you found someone changed production directly and **forgot to check it in**?
-  - Or made what you thought was a simple code changes to fix a specific problem, but instead it revealed further problems.
+  - Or made *[what you thought was]* a simple code change to fix a specific problem, but instead it revealed further problems.
   - Or users seeing intermittent brokenness while you make changes.
   - Or how do you know it works if you haven’t written tests for it?